This is a clone of the famous game by Rick

 reason a clone of the game was written.

-At the end of the game is the splash screen from
+At the end of the game is the opening screen from

 DOS VERSION